vteivans/deno-nestjs-setup/readme.md

 deno add npm:@nestjs/common npm:@nestjs/core npm:@nestjs/platform-express npm:reflect-metadata npm:rxjs
 ```

+- [x] TODO: Unit / Integration tests using Nest.
 - [ ] TODO: Check if `platform-express` could be replaced with Hono.
 - [ ] TODO: Figure out how to manage Dev Dependencies.
 Primarily for Testing
 - [ ] TODO: Set up Docker container
 - [ ] TODO: Inspect post install scripts for `prisma`, `@nest/core`.
 What do they do, why are they necessary?
+- [ ] TODO: How to manage Deno permissions outside of CLI params?
+- [ ] TODO: Can I see all deno permissions requested when using `-A` flag?

 ### 1.1 Set up NestJS testing